Daiki Iwamasa: Club career

 Iwamasa was born in Suo-Oshima, Yamaguchi on 30 January 1982.
 He was educated at and played for Iwakuni High School and Tokyo Gakugei University before turning professional.

+Kashima Antlers

-He started his professional career at Kashima Antlers where he later became one of the club's longest serving players.
+Iwamasa started his professional career at Kashima Antlers where he later became one of the club's longest serving players.
 He became a regular player at center back from late first season.
-The club won the champions in J1 League for three years in a row (2007–2009) first time in J1 League history.
-He was also elected Best XI for three years in a row.
-The club also won 2007, 2010 Emperor's Cup, 2011 and 2012 J.League Cup.
-His opportunity to play decreased in 2013 and he left the club end of 2013 season.
+The club won the title in J1 League for three consecutive seasons (2007–2009) which is the first time in J1 League history.
+He was also elected in the J.League Best XI for three consecutive years.
+The club also won 2007, 2010 Emperor's Cup, 2011 and 2012 J.League Cup however his opportunity to play decreased in 2013 and he left the club end of 2013 season.